NanoExplorer/AstroRef/README.md

 Make sure to set up the python ads library by making the file `~/.ads/dev_key` and pasting your ADS api key in there.

-I recommend installing in a new Conda environment with the following:
+I recommend installing in a new Conda environment using the provided yml file.
 ```
-conda create -n referencemanager
+conda env create -f environment.yml
-conda activate referencemanager
-conda install -c conda-forge pygobject requests bibtexparser pylatexenc ads gtk3 librsvg
 ```
-You will, however, need to remember to activate this env when launching the program.
+This will create an environment called astroref-gtk.
+Remember to activate this env when launching the program.

 AstroRef has been tested on Linux and Mac, though since all its dependencies are cross-platform it should also work on Windows, but this has not been tested.